-Texas Master Naturalists must re-certify annually to retain the Master Naturalist designation and receive the current year’s certification pin and milestone awards.
+Texas Master Naturalists must re-certify annually to retain the Master Naturalist designation.
+Those who achieve the certification receive the current year pin and milestone awards.

-40 hours of volunteer service and 8 hours of advanced training must be completed and submitted by December 31 to receive the current year’s pin.
+Requirements include 40 hours of volunteer service and 8 hours of advanced training.
+All hours must be completed and submitted by December 31 to receive the current year’s pin.
 Pin design is retired each year.
-The 2018 recertification pin is an ocelot.
+The 2020 recertification pin is a bee.

 Milestone pin awards are presented at 250, 500, 1000, and 2500 recorded volunteer service hours.
 4000 recorded service hours earns the gold with ruby dragonfly and the President’s Call to Service Award with a letter signed by the President of the United States and the special blue eagle pin.
 5000 volunteer service hours earns the distinguished diamond dragonfly.
 10,000 service hours in the Texas Master Naturalist program earns the highest honor – the emerald dragonfly.